May 14, 2021

 • Multiply OT rate by the number of overtime hours and add the resulting total to your initial gross pay calculation.

-If you have any questions about who is eligible for overtime pay, take a look through our Exempt vs. Non-Exempt Employee post.
+If you have any questions about who is eligible for overtime pay, take a look through our post that compares exempt vs. non-exempt employees

 How gross pay works: a gross pay example for hourly employees